Calls to continue suspension of hare coursing over deadly disease

 New cases of rabbit haemorrhagic disease confirmed in Clare and Leitrim

-Anti-hare coursing campaigners believe the arrival of RHD strengthens the case for a complete and permanent ban on the activity.
+Anti-hare coursing campaigners believe the arrival of Rabbit haemorrhagic disease strengthens the case for a complete and permanent ban on the activity.
 Photograph: Reuters

-Animal welfare activist groups have urged the Government to ban coursing following a further outbreak of a deadly disease found in rabbits and hares.
+Animal welfare activist groups have urged the Government to maintain the suspension of coursing following a further outbreak of a deadly disease found in rabbits and hares.

 Rabbit haemorrhagic disease (RHD), which is fatal to rabbits and hares but of no risk to humans, was confirmed in the wild in Ireland for the first time in July when cases were found in rabbits in Co Wicklow and Co Clare.